moinahmed97/BraveAIWebSearch/README.md

-To create a README file, I'll include the following sections based on the files and dependencies found in your project:

 Project Overview: A brief description of what the project does.
 Installation: Instructions on how to set up the project locally.
 Usage: How to use the project.